 Are Commissions Currently Open?

 Yes!
-As of May 1st, 2021, commissions are open for June through December on a first come basis.
+Currently, commissions are open for August through December on a first-come basis.

 Is there a deposit?

 Yes, a 50% non-refundable deposit is due before any project can begin.
 This also locks in your start date.

 - First, we discuss the parameters of the illustrations.
 The more information provided, the more accurate the quote will be (Example: number of illustrations, characters, & level of detail required).

 NOTE: For children's books, you must submit either the script or illustration breakdown to receive an estimate.